 What treatment options do you have?

 At Orthodontic Experts in Arlington Heights, we offer multiple braces options for our patients who may have different needs and preferences.
 We offer traditional metal braces that are ideal for correcting crooked and crowded teeth, a misaligned bite and jaw problems.
 This type of braces is widespread and can be customized with colored elastics (now that is fun!).

-Ceramic braces (or clear braces) are a form of conventional orthodontic appliance for those who prefer less visible braces.
+Ceramic braces (or clear braces) are a form of the conventional orthodontic appliance for those who prefer less visible braces.
 This type is similar to the traditional metal braces, except the brackets in this treatment are white and in more harmony with the teeth.

 Another option is lingual braces.
 These fit on the inside surface of your teeth and offer a great cosmetic alternative for people who want straight teeth without braces being visible.
-Our experienced staff at Orthodontic Experts can discuss the eligibility, pricing and process of lingual braces with you.
+Our experienced staff at Orthodontic Experts can discuss the eligibility, pricing, and process of lingual braces with you.

 If there’s an invisible way to straighten teeth, it’s Invisalign.
 Invisalign requires the patient to wear clear, plastic trays that are custom-designed to fit their mouth.
-These trays or aligners are perfect for straightening crooked or crowded teeth, fixing overbites and closing gaps between the teeth.
+These trays or aligners are perfect for straightening crooked or crowded teeth, fixing overbites, and closing gaps between the teeth.

 Want to speak with an expert?
 This is your chance — we offer complimentary consultations!
 To discuss your case of malocclusion or to find out more about metal braces, ceramic braces, lingual braces, and Invisalign, visit us at www.orthodonticexperts.com.
 Our customer-friendly and diverse staff speak English, Spanish, Ukrainian, Russian, Polish, Urdu and Hindi languages, so feel free to get in touch with us at (847) 749-4340.